MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AntiPhishPolicy.md

 ### -EnableMailboxIntelligenceProtection
 This setting is part of impersonation protection and is only available in Advanced Threat Protection.

-The EnableMailboxIntelligenceProtection specifies whether to enable or disable intelligence based impersonation protection.
+The EnableMailboxIntelligenceProtection specifies whether to enable or disable enhanced impersonation results based on each user's individual sender map.
+This intelligence allows Microsoft 365 to customize user impersonation detection and better handle false positives.
 Valid values are:

-- $true: Enable intelligence based impersonation protection.
+- $true: Enable mailbox intelligence based impersonation protection.
-- $false: Don't enable intelligence based impersonation protection.
+- $false: Don't enable mailbox intelligence based impersonation protection.
 This is the default value.

 ```yaml
 Type: Boolean